TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 **Opportunities**

+- I have a fully funded PhD position available in my group on mathematics of deep learning for an October 2025 start.
+This is for home applicants, but I also encourage international applicants to apply as an international fee waiver may be available.
+Email me to ask about this opportunity, In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).

 - I am a PhD supervisor within the **DiveIn CDT**.
 This CDT prioritises diversity and aims to produce transformative interdisciplinary research in various areas, including Net Zero and AI. <!-- <br> It offers fully funded four-year interdisciplinary PhDs starting in September 2025. <br> -->
 More information: [DiveIn CDT](https://www.divein.org.uk) and [my supervisor profile](https://www.divein.org.uk/supervisor/tiffanyvlaar/) <br>
 If you have been accepted onto the CDT, please do not hesitate to reach out to me if you are interested in my work.